yellingatcode/yet-another-commit-checker/README.md

 If enabled, commit messages must contain valid JIRA issue ids.
 JIRA issue ids are defined as any item that matches the regex `[A-Z][A-Z_0-9]+-[0-9]+`.

-This check requires JIRA to be first linked with Stash using an Application Link.
-See https://confluence.atlassian.com/display/STASH/Linking+Stash+with+JIRA.
+This check requires JIRA to be first linked with Bitbucket Server using an [Application Link](https://confluence.atlassian.com/bitbucketserver/linking-bitbucket-server-with-jira-776640408.html).

 *Note:* This may result in false positives if commit messages contains strings that look like JIRA issue, for example, "UTF-8".
 Enable `Ignore Unknown JIRA Project Keys` to tell YACC to ignore items that don't contain a valid JIRA Project key.